chantastic/sites/chan.dev/src/content/posts/hand-and-foot.md

 I find that strategic players enjoy playing strategic (educational) games.
 In these cases, [general strategy](#🗺️-general-strategy) is not considered table talk.
 Because strategic games aren't won on general strategy.

-Here are a few things that are invariable considered table talk:
+Here are a few invariable things considered table talk:

 - Correcting (or "helping") a teammate place their move.
   - This includes asking suggestive questions like "Did you want me to place this on the dirty meld or create a new clean meld?"
 - Asking teammates to decide between two options.
-- Communicating about a move with the intent to suggest the composition of your hand "I really want to pick that discard up…"
+- Talking about a move in a way that reveals the composition of your hand: "I really want to pick that discard up…"
 - Inquiries about the makeup of the discard pile.

 ## 🗺️ General Strategy

 Here are some baseline strategies for being a good teammate:

-- It's generally advantagous to open options for teammates.
+- It's generally advantageous to open options for teammates.
 - Creating [Red Books](#📕-red-book) doesn't cost your team because they can continue to play melds on them.
 - Creating [Black Books](#📓-black-book) should be reserved for:
   - [Going in](#👉-go-in).
   - [Going out](#👈-go-out).
   - Increasing your score before your opponent [goes out](#👈-go-out).
-- Avoid discarding cards that you know your opponent can play — especially when you know there are duplicates in the top 7.
+- Avoid discarding cards that your opponent can play — especially when you know there are duplicates in the top 7.
 See [Take Discards](#🗑️-take-discards).
-- When deciding whether to contribute to dirty meld or create a new, clean meld, consider the following:
+- When deciding whether to contribute to a dirty meld or create a new, clean meld, consider the following:
   - Is it early or late in the game?
   - How near to completion is the dirty meld?
   - What is the composition of the dirty meld?
 Can it be completed with wilds?
-  - Does the opponent also have melds for this card — making it unclikely to be closed?
+  - Does the opponent also have melds for this card — making it unlikely to be closed?
-- [Taking the discards](#🗑️-take-discards) is best employed when you can create a meld for a card value you don't have available.
+- [Taking the discards](#🗑️-take-discards) is best employed when creating new melds for card values you don't already have.

 ---